 The candida fungus is considered opportunistic, i.e. a healthy person with a sound immune system is not affected by the infection until the conditions are just right for it to cause candidiasis.

-Under normal conditions, such parasites as fungus cannot harm the body, since the mucous membranes in the colon resist their influence thanks to the immune system and other protective elements of the surrounding microflora.
-If their work fails, and the protective function of mucous membranes, worsens and candida begins to multiply actively and spread.
+Under normal conditions, such parasites as fungus cannot harm the body since the mucous membranes in the colon resist their influence thanks to the immune system and other protective elements of the surrounding microflora.
+If their work fails and the protective function of mucous membranes, worsens and candida begins to multiply actively and spread.
 Since this microorganism usually lives either in the intestine or in the oral cavity, the infection can either ascend or descend through the oesophagus.

-Detection of parasites, such as the candida fungi in the oesophagus, does not always indicate the presence of a disease.
-In some cases, it is in the form of a carrier, for which there is no specific treatment, however, in such a situation, the diagnosis of the body's condition is necessary to identify the root of the causes of fungal proliferation.
+Detection of parasites, such as the candida fungi in the oesophagus does not always indicate the presence of a disease.
+In some cases, it is in the form of a carrier, for which there is no specific treatment.
+However, in such a situation, the diagnosis of the body’s condition is necessary to identify the root of the causes of fungal proliferation.

-The identification of the pathway to which the parasites have entered the body is not a necessary medical task.
+Identifying the pathway to which the parasites have entered the body is not a necessary medical task.
 The microorganism has spread widely to the environment.
 It is in water, in soil, in the mucus of people and animals.
 So, any contact can transmit this.

 The main difficulty lies in the fact that in half of all cases, oesophagal candidiasis does not show any symptoms.
 Consequently, this greatly complicates its diagnosis.
 A distinctive feature of the disease is the absence of direct dependence between the stage of its development, the complexity of the situation and the patient’s feelings.